creativenucleus/bytejammer/explainer.md

 -> Pushing code around also opens up a workshop setup - an educator can send some starter code to students, and pull back from individuals to showcase or review.
 -> For Byte Jam hosts, the options for setup will expand:
     -> I've been working with Noosan on some experimental modifications to the Bonzomatic launcher, so it can help manage screen layouts for TIC code, and we might also be able to use ByteJammer to add party features to other fantasy consoles.
--> Overall, Bytejammer offers better management, and that means it's easier to set up more players.
+-> Overall, ByteJammer offers better management, and that means it's easier to set up more players.
 Imagine Bob Rosses, all doing their thing!
 [16 bob ross .tic]

 -> So, these are all good improvements, but the thing I'm most excited about is another mode, built to help people enjoy and showcase the amazing things creative folks have made with TIC-80.
 -> Let me introduce the ByteJammer Jukebox!